Rychard/TimberAndStone.MasterPlugin/README.md

 ## Building From Source

+1. Open the `Assemblies` directory and follow the instructions in the `PUT_ASSEMBLIES_HERE.txt` file.
-- Open the `Plugin.sln` file in Visual Studio 2015
+2. Open the `Plugin.sln` file in Visual Studio 2015
-- Build the project:
+3. Build the project:
   - Keyboard Shortcut: <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>B</kbd>
   - Using the Menu: <kbd>Build</kbd> > <kbd>Build Solution</kbd>